HanYeyoung/Web_practice/README.md

 # Summer23
-Projects done in Summer 2023
+📌 This repository contains projects done in Summer 2023 📌 Languages used are: HTML, CSS, and JavaScript